clatonhendricks/OpenAI/DALLetoPPTAddin/README.md

 ## Installation
 1. Download the DallE2PPT<v.xxx>.zip from the releases page.
-2. Extract the .zip file to a known location.
-3. Extract the zip contents and run Setup.
+2. Extract the zip contents and run Setup.
-4. Make sure you close PowerPoint before running the setup.
-5. You should now see the DALL-E in the Addins tab.
+3. You should now see the DALL-E in the Addins tab.

 **Note:** Make sure you close PowerPoint before running the setup